 Reporting Back to the External Examiner

-- a copy of their report
+- A copy of their report;

-- a copy of the college response
+- A copy of the Faculty response;

-- a copy of the Institutional Digest.
+- A copy of the Board’s summary report.

 Deadlines for External Examiners’ Reports

 |Receipt of External Examiners’ reports.
 Reports circulated by:||31st July|

-|College Committees to consider reports and to address issues of concern, etc. by:||Start of term|
+|Faculty Committees to consider reports and to address issues of concern, etc. by:||Start of term|

-|Response Form copied to External Examiners||November/December|
+|Response Form copied to External Examiners||January/February|

 Programmes with Irregular Start/End Dates

 For those programmes with irregular start/end dates in which the cohort does not ‘complete’ in June, External Examiners’ reports are received during the academic year.
-As a result the specific deadlines outlined above are not relevant, however the full process should normally be completed within five calendar months.
+As a result, the specific deadlines outlined above are not relevant.
+However, the full process should normally be completed within five calendar months.